8 Crucial Elements Every Homepage Design Should Have [+Video]

 People put their best foot forward during job interviews.

-Everytime a new person lands on your website homepage, your business goes through a “job interview” of sorts.
-People are critiquing what they see in detail, establishing an opinion of you, and determining if you’re worth getting to know further, and doing business with.
+Every time a new person lands on your website homepage, your business goes through a “job interview” of sorts.
+People critique what they see in detail, establishing an opinion of you, and determining if you’re worth getting to know further and doing business with.

 Is your homepage making the right first impression?